ViniciusSperia/product-catalog/README.md

 - PostgreSQL and Hibernate integration
 - Swagger/OpenAPI for documentation
 - Soft delete design
+- Integration tests for filtered and paginated endpoints
 - Code layering and clean separation of concerns

 ## Author